cornlab/blender/README.md

         python blender2.py -f <experimental bamfile> -c <control bamfile> -n <nuclease name> -g <guide sequence> -r <reference genome> -b hg38.blacklist.bed --filter -o output.txt

-BLENDER can be run with or without filtering based on number of mismatches and number of reads.
+BLENDER can be run with or without filtering based on number of mismatches and score.
 We have so far never found a false-negative that was inappropriately filtered out.
 But we provide the option of outputting unfiltered, raw results just in case you're curious about every single possible hit.
 <CENTER>

 ![scoring scheme](https://github.com/cornlab/blender/blob/master/scoring_scheme.png?raw=true)